spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-labels-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that product labels are displayed on the product details page and catalog page.
+Ensure that product labels are displayed on the product details and catalog pages.

 {% endinfo_block %}